Emmotes/ic_modron_library/docs/index.md

 **NOTE: THIS IS CURRENTLY A WORK IN PROGRESS**

-None of the champion quick-links will work.
-They have not been implemented yet.

 # Highly Optimised Modrons Library

 This is designed to be a library where you can find more or less any modron core you need.
 Whether it be for a specific DPS champion - or an achievement.